ByzantineProcess/tinyqr/README.md

 # how to use
 reading binary QRs on windows is kinda difficult. so, there should be either a plain old exe build in the releases section, or further instructions below on how to do it properly.

+also, run it from a command prompt, don't double click it.